Close Menu

 Cost Breakdown Table

-Expense Category Estimated Annual Cost Lifetime (15 years) Estimate
+Expense Category Estimated Annual Cost (INR) Lifetime (15 years) Estimate (INR)

-Compared to other dog breeds, Shih-Tzus fall in the moderate to high cost range due to their grooming needs and potential health issues.
-However, with proper planning, pet insurance, and consistent care, the costs are manageable — and the companionship is priceless.
+Compared to other dog breeds, Shih-Tzus are in the moderate to higher price category as they require grooming and may have health problems.
+But with planning, pet insurance, and maintenance, it’s affordable — and the friendship is worth more than money.

 Shih-tzu’s Grooming and Coat Care